RinasSam/CSM_Notes/Health/W1/Food and Nutrition.md

 The food goes in the stomach where digestion begins.
 There are two sphincters between stomach and esophagus. and stomach and the small intestine.
 This is to make sure that the food (known as chyme in the stomach) would not get yeeted.

 The stomach secretes gastric juices that break down the food, and begins churning and mixes the chyme via peristalsis.
 As the chyme hits the sphincter connecting to the intestine, a small portion of it moves through the sphincter to the intestine.

+The gastric juices include the hydrochloric acid, but it does not harm the stomach because of a protective mucous layer.

+## Small Intestine

+In the small intestine, the food begins moving around and digested more, followed by nutrient absorption.
+Accessory organs secrete their secretions in the small intestine.

+The small intestine is divided into 3 parts: **duodenum, jejunum, and the ilium**.
+Most of the digestion happens in the duodenum, and most of the absorption happens in the jejunum.
+In the ilium, the undigested food gets passed to the large intestine.

+This intestine has mini **villi**, which are small projections which increase surface area for more efficient absorption.

+## Large Intestine

+In the large intestine, the undigested food has the water reabsorbed.
+The bacteria may ferment the food, but that does not concern us.